karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	//by unicorn name then vampire kills:
 	db.unicorns.find().sort({name: 1, vampires: -1})

-Like with a relational database, MongoDB can use an index for sorting.
+As with a relational database, MongoDB can use an index for sorting.
 We'll look at indexes in more detail later on.
 However, you should know that MongoDB limits the size of your sort without an index.
 That is, if you try to sort a large result set which can't use an index, you'll get an error.
 Some people see this as a limitation.
 In truth, I wish more databases had the capability to refuse to run unoptimized queries.
 (I won't turn every MongoDB drawback into a positive, but I've seen enough poorly optimized databases that I sincerely wish they had a strict-mode.)

 ## Paging ##
 Paging results can be accomplished via the `limit` and `skip` cursor methods.
 To get the second and third heaviest unicorn, we could do: